zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 Better: Exercise: Try out some of the questions of the Moral Machine here [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)

-In 2014, MIT has created a series of questions and scenarios that involve autonomous cars and artificial intelligence, which is known as the Moral Machine.
+In 2014, MIT created a series of questions and scenarios that involve autonomous cars and artificial intelligence, which is known as the Moral Machine.
 The Moral Machine asks people which choices autonomous cars should make when facing different variations of the trolley problem (Technology Review).

 <figure>
     <figcaption> The Trolley Problem (Image: Medium)</figcaption>